UCB-Econ-148/sp23/syllabus.md

 ## Logistics 📆

-**Lecture:** Valley Life Sciences 2060 on Mondays, Wednesdays, and Fridays between 1PM-2PM
+**Lecture:** Valley Life Sciences 2060 on Mondays, Wednesdays, and Fridays from 1PM-2PM

 **Discussion Section:** See ["Associated Sections"](https://classes.berkeley.edu/content/2023-spring-econ-148-001-lec-001) for more detail.
 There is no section in the first week of class (Jan 17-20).
 For the first 3 weeks we need you to go to your assigned section time, and after that we can see if we can be more flexible with section times.